-To perform polar alignment, please refer to online iPolar Operation Menu.
-It is simple and fast.
+GEM45 are equipped with an iPolarTM electronic polar scope.
+To perform polar alignment, please refer to Appendix C. It is simple and fast, even the pole star or part of the sky is blocked.
 Steps are briefly outlined below:

-- Download and install iPolar Software (first time use) - Connect a USB cable between the mount and a computer USB port - Start polar alignment by following on screen instructions
+- Download and install iPolar Software (first time use) - Connect a USB cable between the iPolar port on the mount and a computer USB port - Calibrate the iPolar Rotation Center (first time use) - Start polar alignment by following on screen instructions